ZoqueLabs/website/_drafts/seeking_seeker.md

   ```
   network.proxy.socks_remote_dns = true
   ```
+  &nbsp;

-- **Chromium/Chrome**: use a unique profile and define the proxy in the system options or via the command line if you need it, but remember that not all paths force DNS over SOCKS; If in doubt, use Firefox for this part.
+- **Chromium/Chrome**: use a unique profile and define the proxy in the system options or via the command line if you need it, but remember that not all paths force DNS over SOCKS; If you doubt, use Firefox for this part.

 <p align="center">
   <img src="/assets/images/exp0x02/conf_socks5_ff.png" />